Institute of Welsh Affairs: Devolution

 During the 1990s, issues relating to devolution formed a large part in the IWA's agenda.
 It produced reports on the conduct of the referendum, suggested amendments to the 1998 Government of Wales Act, and published reports on the relationship between devolution and economic development, as well as the contentious issue of housing the Assembly.

 The Institute had long argued in the early 1990s for the arts in developments in Wales, particularly during the proposals for the redevelopment of Cardiff Bay.
 It wrote two reports, Wales 2010 and Cardiff Euro Capital, which had “highlighted a need to project Cardiff's identity and its strength as the "cultural capital of a musical nation.”
 Yet in 1996, the Millennium Commission refused funding for Zaha Hadid’s Cardiff Bay Opera House, and the project appeared unlikely to succeed.
 The Independent newspaper however reported the IWA had persisted, having taken “up the reins (of the project) with grim determination.”
 Supported by Anthony Freud, director of the Welsh National Opera and Michael Trickey, director of policy and planning at the Arts Council of Wales, the Institute began fielding ideas for the project which had been rejected by both the Millennium Commission and the general public during Wales Secretary John Redwood’s unsuccessful consultation.
 The establishment of an arts centre had been key to the Cardiff Bay Development Corporation’s plans for what was at the time “the biggest such inner- city undertaking in Europe”, and which was forecast to cost £2.75bn in 1997 (£4.9bn adjusted for 2019 inflation).
-At the time, CDBC Chairman Geoffrey Inkin stated he had “no great hopes for the initiative taken by the Institute of Welsh Affairs”, but the Institute’s then Director John Osmond said at the time that it had “brokered a (public-private) package to bring the lights up again on the project.”
+At the time, CBDC Chairman Geoffrey Inkin stated he had “no great hopes for the initiative taken by the Institute of Welsh Affairs”, but the Institute’s then Director John Osmond said at the time that it had “brokered a (public-private) package to bring the lights up again on the project.”
 The work of the IWA in drawing attention to what it said was “some 83 per cent of arts funding from the Lottery” going to England, as well as its leadership in pushing the now Wales Millennium Centre to seek Millennium Commission, Arts Council, and Heritage Fund investment, is attributed as being hugely impactful on the later construction of the Centre.

 Schofield cites the IWA’s 1996 report as evidence of the important role the organisation played in shaping the debate on devolution.
 The paper titled "The Road to the Referendum: Requirements for an Informed and Fair Debate" argued that Welsh voters has been under informed about the arguments on Welsh devolution in the 1979 Welsh devolution referendum due to the excessive focus of London journalists on the parallel Scottish devolution campaign.
 The IWA at the time had argued that “the distinctive Welsh case for devolution was never fully understood by the Welsh public”, an environment which had in the 1980s lead to the Institute’s formation.